-Join the run today!
+Join the run today - and save!

 This year’s LOVE YOU by Shoppers Drug Mart™ Run for Women will take place both in-person and online.
 The in-person portion of the event will take place June 5 at LeBreton Flats Park.
 Be part of this special event by registering your team here.

 Sign up today and receive $5 off your registration by using the code OBJ!